digiworld01/Smart_Irrigation_Robot/README.md

 To reproduce this project, you'll need some tools, some material, and the code from this project

 ## Software Setup
-The program is written in Arduino programming language.
+The program is written in Arduino IDE in c++ programming language.
 The code is well-commented and easy to understand.
 Compile the irrigation robot.ino code and upload it to the microcontroller, using Arduino IDE version 1.

 Once the arduino is loaded with the program it's time to wire it all up.
 Follow the diagram and wire everything up accordingly.
 Do not plug the arduino in to power at this point.
 Make sure everything is situated before letting it loose on your plants.
 You will need to attach a hose to the pump which will deliver water to your plants.
 I used a fish air hose to do this.